This The Shipwreck Arcana review is based on 12 plays, including at least one game at each player count.

 Each Arcana card has text that tells you if you can legally play one of your Fate tokens on it.
 For example, with the Arcana card The Noble, you can place a Fate token there if one of the tokens is a 3, 4, or 5 and the other isn’t one of those three numbers.

-In some cases none of the four Arcana cards on the table can legally be used.
+Sometimes none of the Arcana cards on the table can legally be used.
 In those cases, you place the Fate token on The Hours card.
 This actually does give your teammates information, though, since they’ll know you couldn’t place the Fate token on any of the other cards.
 After your teammates have seen you’ve placed the Fate token on The Hours card, you’ll then move it to the Arcana card directly next to The Hours card.

 Every time you play a Fate token, you are hoping that you are giving enough information to your teammates so they can deduce what you have in your hand.
 Each turn you should give them at least some information, which allows them to flip over some of your Number Line tokens (the ones that you have canceled out with your clues).